|Nutrition Facts (per serving)|

 - 2 to 3 tablespoons Golden Mountain Sauce

 - 2 tablespoons brown sugar

-Shopping Tip: Golden Mountain Sauce can be difficult to find in stores.
-I suggestion ordering it from an online store (here's a good one: Buy Golden Mountain Sauce ).
+Golden Mountain Sauce can be difficult to find in stores; order it from an online store.

-- Combine the 'Stir-Fry Sauce' ingredients together in a cup, stirring to dissolve sugar.
-Spoon 2 Tbsp. of this sauce over prepared chicken and stir in.
+Combine the 'For Stir-Fry:' ingredients together in a cup, stirring to dissolve sugar.
+Spoon 2 tablespoons of this sauce over prepared chicken and stir in.
 Set aside to marinate a few minutes while you prepare your other ingredients.
 Set remaining stir-fry sauce aside.

-- Serve with plenty of plain steamed jasmine rice and garnish with more fresh basil.
-ENJOY!
+Serve with plenty of plain steamed jasmine rice and garnish with more fresh basil.

-Basil Tip: If you have small basil leaves, they may not need to be chopped.
+If you have small basil leaves, they may not need to be chopped.
 If your leaves are larger, try piling them on top of one another, then thinly slicing them to create shreds.
-I find you get lots of flavors this way, but be sure to shred it just before adding to the dish (if you do it too far ahead of time, the basil will lose some of its natural oils and flavors).
+You get lots of flavors this way, but be sure to shred it just before adding to the dish.